Project

 Actions #10

-Updated by Chris Stein almost 10 years ago
+Updated by Chris Stein over 10 years ago

 This sounds like a great project.
 One other thing you might want to check out is Boxen, by the folks at Github.
 They wrote Boxen to help set up development environments for people.
 It uses Puppet.
 I think the downside is it's Mac only right now but it is probably at least worth a look.